MehrdadShoghi/quant-projects/Time Range Alpha/NDX100/TECHNICAL_REPORT.md

 * 60 Minutes

 ### 3.2 Entry Confirmation & Bias Control
-Trades are considered strictly under these conditions to ensure no look-ahead bias or intrabar assumptions:
+Trades are evaluated strictly under these conditions to prevent look-ahead bias:
 * ✅ A full M15 candle close.
 * ✅ The close occurs strictly above or below the locked range.
 * ✅ No overlap exists between range construction and entry candles.

-### 3.3 Strategy Variants
+### 3.3 Strategy Logic Matrix
 Two distinct behaviors are tested using the exact same trigger levels.

 | Variant | Logic | Action |